euroscipy/euroscipy_proceedings/papers/vladimir_lukes/liver_model.rst

 Our segmentation approach is based on the Graph-Cut method described in [BVZ01]_ and [BF06]_.
-We use the original implementation of max-flow/min-cut algorithm [Kol]_ and the python wrapper by Andreas Müller [Mül]_.
+We use the original implementation of max-flow/min-cut algorithm [Kol]_ and the Python wrapper by Andreas Müller [Mül]_.
 Known weakness of the algorithm is great memory demand, memory usage is quickly increasing as the data size grows.
 In our case we define a region of interest and downsampling to suppress this